 3. Masked Dangers.
 In the pictures, your pet totally rocks the look.
 However, before you start going door to door, please make sure that the costume doesn’t limit vision, movement, or breathing.
 Also look out for beads or any small part your pet could ingest.

 4. A Bad Wrap.
 Candy-flavored wrappers may be too much temptation for your sniff-happy dog or your curious kitty.
-Once ingested, these wrappers can block small systems and cause all sorts of problems.
+Once ingested, these wrappers can block the GI tract and cause all sorts of problems.

-6. A Valid ID.
+7. A Valid ID.
 Are your pet’s tags up to date?
-If your pet bolted and ran a few blocks from your house, updated tags could ensure the return of a worried (or oblivious) wanderer.
+Is she chipped?
+If your pet bolted and ran a few blocks from your house, updated tags and a microchip could ensure the return of a worried (or oblivious) wanderer.

 Halloween doesn’t have to be a scary night for your pet or a headache for you.
-Take a few precautions for a fun, pet-friendly holiday.
+Take a few precautions for a fun, Fear Free holiday for you and your family.

 Happy Halloween from everyone at Town N Country!